scassar/IBM-Data-Science/README.md

-# IBM Data Science Certificate
+# IBM Data Science Specialisation Certificate

 I have some previous experience dealing with a lot of the technologies in this IBM Data Science course, but this course provided a nice framework to learn all the components of CRISP-DM again.